-- No food or drink after midnight before your surgery. - If your surgery date is within seven days, stop taking all NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen, Aleve, Advil, or Motrin. - Before surgery, you will be offered a nerve block.
+- No food or drink after midnight before your surgery. - If your surgery date is within seven days, stop taking all over the counter vitamins and supplements (fish oil, turmeric, etc.) as well as non-steroidal anti-inflammatory drugs, such as ibuprofen, Aleve, Advil, or Motrin. - Before surgery, you will be offered a nerve block.
 This will help manage pain and reduce the need for narcotic medication. - During the surgery, a numbing medication like Novocaine will be injected. - This will help alleviate some pain for several hours afterward.
 It is important to take your pain medication before the numbing effect wears off.